 34 Rue de la Charité, 69002 Lyon

-Currently closed for major renovation work
+Currently closed for major renovations

 Currently closed for major renovations, the museum is undergoing a complete transformation thanks to a large-scale project led by the Auvergne-Rhône-Alpes Region.
-This project aims to modernize the space while preserving the historical identity of the site, notably the Lacroix-Laval and Villeroy mansions, architectural gems of the 18th century.
-(Lyon Arts Museum) (Lyon Arts Museum).
+This project aims to modernize the space while preserving the historical identity of the site, notably the Lacroix-Laval and Villeroy mansions, architectural gems of the 18th century (Lyon Arts Museum) (Lyon Arts Museum).

-While awaiting reopening, several temporary exhibitions offer the opportunity to discover some of the museum's iconic pieces in other institutions in France and abroad.
-(Lyon Arts Museum).
+While awaiting reopening, several temporary exhibitions allow visitors to discover some of the museum's iconic pieces in other institutions in France and abroad.Lyon Arts Museum).
 This revival is part of a broader ambition to restore Lyon to a central place in textile and decorative arts.

 Our self-guided tours of Brotteaux